Azure Monitor Agent

 Check for incoming logs

 At this point, everything should be wired properly.
-In this section, you are going to check the Log Analytics Workspace for any incoming logs.
+In this section, you are going to check the Log Analytics Workspace for any incoming logs (It may take up to 20 minutes for the logs to show up initially).

 In the Azure Portal, search for Log Analytics workspaces